-pathophysiology The of chronic appendicitis is thought to represent partial or recurrent obstruction of the appendiceal lumen by fecaliths, lymphoid hyperplasia, tumors and foreign bodies.
-Luminal secretions accumulate with progressive dilation of the appendix until the intraluminal pressure overcomes the obstruction resulting in extrusion of the appendiceal contents and subsequent complete or partial relief of symptoms5.
+pathophysiology of appendicitis is thought to represent partial or recurrent obstruction of the appendiceal lumen by fecaliths, lymphoid hyperplasia, tumors and foreign bodies.
+Luminal secretions accumulate with progressive dilation of the appendix until intraluminal pressure overcomes the obstruction resulting in extrusion of the appendiceal contents and subsequent complete or partial relief of symptoms5.
 Mild local inflammation after a resolving attack of acute appendicitis may result in chronic right lower quadrant discomfort3.